United States forms

 - Outdated form editions

-Form I-864A establishes a legally binding agreement between a sponsor and a household member.
-The household member consents to contribute their income to assist the sponsor in financially supporting a sponsored immigrant.
+Form I-864A establishes a legal agreement between a sponsor and a household member.
+The household member commits to using their income to assist the sponsor in financially supporting a sponsored immigrant.

 - When a sponsor must document financial support obligations for an intending immigrant